JetBrains/intellij-sdk-docs/basics.md

 title: Basics
 ---

-The following section covers basic aspects of working with *IntelliJ Platform*.
+This section covers the basics of working with *IntelliJ Platform*.
-Read it through to get familiar with the working environment, project structure, and frequently used API components.
+It will familiarize you with the working environment, project structure, and frequently used API components.

 * [Main Types of IntelliJ IDEA Plugins](basics/types_of_plugins.html)
 * [Getting Started](basics/getting_started.html)